FreedomIntelligence/Awesome-Econ-World-Models/README.md

 ---
 </details>

-## 🪜 The World-Building Ladder: A Taxonomy of EconWM Capabilities
+## 🪜 The World-Building Ladder: A Taxonomy of Economic World Models' Capabilities

 > An Economic World Model is a generative engine that predicts how an economy moves by modeling how its agents act.
 It simulates heterogeneous agents’ next actions, aggregates them through economic rules and market mechanisms into the next economic state, and allows both agents and rules to evolve over time.